Opus10/qik/docs/blog/posts/spaces.md

 fence = ["module_two", "module_one"]
 ```

-Fences are just glob patterns in the monorepo.
-It can be more convenient to add a space to a fence so that all globs of that space are included:
+Fences are just directories in the monorepo.
+Add a space to the fence to recursively include it:

 ```toml
 [spaces.module-one]